MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ## Send us feedback

-We want to get your feedback on our next iteration of enhanced security.
-If something looks broken, or if you have feedback to share on these changes, we want to hear from you.
+We want to get your feedback on our next iteration to improve "Enhance security on the web".
+If something doesn't work the way you expect, or if you have feedback to share on these changes, we want to hear from you.
 You can reach out to Microsoft Support to report issues or feedback.
 You can also leave feedback in our [TechCommunity forum](https://techcommunity.microsoft.com/t5/enterprise/bd-p/EdgeInsiderEnterprise).

 ## See also